dayton00/Premier-league-predictions/README.md

 (p2223 for 2022-2023 matches result)
 (p2324 for 2023-2024 matches result)
 eplfix this is the table containing the data of the fixtures
-// for more complete software of a file predicting more than 1 league as you see the database contain 51 tables . email the developer email: joegatimu20@gmail.com
+// for more complete software of a file predicting more than 1 (unlimited) leagues and admin dashboard as you see the database contain 51 tables . email the developer email: joegatimu20@gmail.com